mahiki/java-loop-probs/README.md

 #### contents
   these are also in issues
+  examples from the Java 8 distribution have `-java8` in the filename
 <br>

 ##### phase 1 - two easy problems
 - [ ] reverse linked list #1
 - [ ] bubble sort